 Once completed, go back to your file manager and refresh the page.
 You’ll see that the WordPress zip file has been uploaded there.

-Now select that Zip file, right click on it and select ‘Extract’.
-You can also click on the extract button from top menu option.
+Now select that Zip file, right-click on it and select ‘Extract’.
+You can also click on the extract button from the top menu option.

 That’s all.
 You’re done with uploading the files.

 Step 3: Create a MySQL Database and a User

 Now you need to create a MySQL database and a MySQL user and then assign the user to the database with full access.

 Go to your hosting control panel or login to cPanel and search for the option/button to create a database.
 We are using SiteGround cPanel hosting, thus our screenshots will be of cPanel.

 Click on ‘MySQL Database Wizard‘ from your cPanel.

 On the next page, enter your database name to create the new one.
 By default, the database may include your ‘cPanel username‘ as a